Low-frequency Probes of the Persistent Radio Sources associated with Repeating FRBs: Discussion

 As a part of our analysis, we estimated the star formation rate (SFR) for the host galaxy of FRB 20240114A using {\it CIGALE} SED fitting and derived an SFR of $0.30\pm 0.02 \, M_{\odot} \text{yr}^{-1}$.
-However, we note that the SFR derived from SPS (Stellar Population Synthesis) using photometric measurements could have limited accuracy due to several factors, e.g., the broadband nature of the filters and dependence on the models used.
+However, we note that the SFR derived from Stellar Population Synthesis (SPS) using photometric measurements could have limited accuracy due to several factors, e.g., the broadband nature of the filters and dependence on the models used.
 On the other hand, spectroscopic measurements of the H$\alpha$ provide a more reliable SFR estimate.
-Based on spectroscopic data, SFR of the host galaxy is estimated to be $0.06 \pm 0.01 M_{\odot} \text{yr}^{-1}$ (Xiang-lei Chen, et al.; private communication), indicating that our measurement using the photometric date is an overestimate.
-Thus, we have used the SFR of $0.06 M_{\odot} \text{yr}^{-1}$ in any further related discussion or analysis in the rest of this paper.
+Based on spectroscopic data, SFR of the host galaxy is estimated to be $0.06 \pm 0.01 M_{\odot} \text{yr}^{-1}$ \citep{2025ApJ...980L..24C, 2025arXiv250611915B} indicating that our measurement using the photometric data could indeed be an overestimate.
+Thus, we have used the SFR of $0.06\,M_{\odot} \text{yr}^{-1}$ in any further related discussion or analysis in the rest of this paper.

+Using the relation by \cite{10.1111/j.1365-2966.2009.15073.x} with the above SFR estimate and an assumed spectral index of $-0.8$, we obtain expected radio flux density of $4.3 \pm 0.7\, \mu\text{Jy}$ at $650 \, \text{MHz}$ and $2.3 \pm 0.4\, \mu\text{Jy}$ at $1.4 \, \text{GHz}$.
+The quoted uncertainties include contribution primarily from the corresponding uncertainty on the SFR measurement.
+The uncertainty on the redshift $(z = 0.1306 \pm 0.0002)$ contributes less than $1\%$ to the inferred flux density and is therefore negligible.
+We have assumed a spectral index of $-0.8$.
+While the exact spectral index might vary slightly among galaxies, we note that even a change of 0.1 in the spectral index would affect the flux density estimates by less than $10\%$, which won't affect our results discussed below.

-Using the relation by \cite{10.1111/j.1365-2966.2009.15073.x} with the above SFR estimate and an assumed spectral index of $-0.8$, we obtain expected radio luminosity of $4.3 \, \mu\text{Jy}$ at $650 \, \text{MHz}$ and $2.3 \, \mu\text{Jy}$ at $1.4 \, \text{GHz}$.
-However, the detected radio emission at 650 MHz is much higher than the above expected from star formation alone --- expected star formation emission at 650 MHz is only 6.5\% of the observed value.
-This excess radio flux density suggests the presence of potentially a PRS.
-We subtract the expected galactic emission due to the star formation ($4.3 \pm 0.7 \, \mu\text{Jy}$) from the measured flux density ($65.6 \pm 8.1 \, \mu\text{Jy}$), resulting in the flux density of the potential PRS to be $61.3 \pm 8.8 \, \mu\text{Jy}$.
+The detected radio emission at 650\,MHz is much higher than the above expected from star formation alone --- the emission expected from star formation alone at 650 MHz is only about 6.5\% of the observed value.
+This excess radio flux density suggests the presence of a potential PRS.
+We subtract the expected galactic emission due to the star formation ($4.3 \pm 0.7 \, \mu\text{Jy}$) from the measured flux density ($65.6 \pm 8.1 \, \mu\text{Jy}$), resulting in the flux density of the potential PRS to be $61.3 \pm 8.1 \, \mu\text{Jy}$.